 • conducts a scholarship program and other educational activities for women;

 • advocates for the protection and extension of women’s rights and human rights generally in the public arena;

 • provides opportunities for graduate women to share knowledge and interests; and

 • co-operates with other organisations with similar aims.

 Graduate Women Victoria assists the careers of Victorian postgraduate and undergraduate students through its annual awards of scholarships and bursaries.
 These awards are made possible by the generosity of benefactors and members.
 The funds are held in trust by the Australian Communities Foundation.
 Donations are welcome.
 Please use the GWV scholarship donation form.

 Graduate Women Victoria advocates the advancement of women everywhere.
 At a state level we have recently approached the government about the harm being done to women’s educational prospects by the funding cuts to TAFE.
-Nationally we have worked through the Australian Federation of Graduate Women to promote the Gonski reforms.
-Internationally we are vitally concerned with violence against women, and support the work of the International Federation of University Women to this end.
+Nationally we have worked through Australian Graduate Women to promote the Gonski reforms.
+Internationally we are vitally concerned with violence against women, and support the work of Graduate Women International to this end.